Frequently Asked Questions

 How will the World Conference of Science Journalists be different from an annual ScienceWriters meeting?

 Hosting the World Federation of Science Journalists’ biennial meeting means that we are bringing 1,200+ international science journalists together in San Francisco.
 Instead of traveling to another country to experience the unique perspectives of peers from other parts of the world, NASW members will have the opportunity to share with and learn from the global community right in our backyard.

 NASW members and non-members alike are welcome and encouraged to attend WCSJ2017.
 The conference itself will be longer than a ScienceWriters meeting and will include an expanded but familiar mix of professional development craft sessions, an “international edition” of the New Horizons in Science program organized by CASW, tours, field trips, and many networking opportunities.
-UC San Francisco and UC Berkeley will serve as host universities and invite attendees to their campuses for a “University Day.”
+UC San Francisco and UC Berkeley will serve as host universities and invite attendees to their campuses on October 29.
 See the preliminary schedule to learn more.

 Will the WCSJ2017 meeting be useful for public information officers?